tillt/homy/README.md

 ## Background

 Consider your NAS was only reachable when being at home.
 Wouldn't it be great if we could automagically mount the NAS when being at home and only then?
+Autofs itself does most of the heavy lifting, but some macOS services may feel really sick when they fail to reach the NAS - namely iTunes / Music is well known to totally not get along with removable shares for its media storage location.

+This tool was born while trying to get Music.app to support my NAS when at home.

+The rest of this documentation is describing that specific usecase while homy itself is flexible enough to do much more.

 ## Setup Automounting